kolins-cz/studer-scom-extra/README.md

 This program connects to a Studer XCom-232i device, retrieves data, and publishes them to an MQTT broker.

 ### Usage

-To use this program, you need to compile and run it.
-It can also be installed as a systemd service.
+- Look at main.h and feel free to add or remove parameters you would like to retrieve.
+- Compile with `make` and you can optinally install a systemd service with  `./install-service.sh`
+- `homeassistant.yaml` and `lovelace.yaml` provided to simplify addind this to Homeassistant

 ### Contributing